 In their memorandum, they denounced the central interventions in the local affair that weakened and deconstructed the social fabric in the region.
 “These intervention policies are unwise,” they said.
-They also accused the Sovereign Council of dictating terms on the Eastern track.
+They also accused the Sovereign Council of dictating terms on the Eastern Track.

-On Monday, the government delegation team and the leaders of the Revolutionary Front signed an agreement to extend the current peace negotiation period in Juba for three more weeks.
+On Monday, the government delegation team and the leaders of the Sudan Revolutionary Front signed an agreement to extend the current peace negotiation period in Juba for three more weeks.

 During the signing ceremony, the spokesman for the government’s negotiating delegation and Member of Sovereign Council, Mohamed El Taayshi stressed that the agreement provides an opportunity for more discourse on issues related to the peace process.
 “The demands and objectives of the glorious December revolution must go hand in hand with the peace process,” he added.